Back Pain in Older Children and Adolescents

 When should I call my child's doctor?

 - Your child's back pain gets worse or continues for longer than 3 weeks.

-- Your child has back pain that is worse at night or wakes him from sleep.
+- Your child has back pain that is worse at night or wakes him or her.

 - You notice a change in the shape of your child's spine.

-- Your child has pain that radiates down one or both of his legs.
+- Your child has pain that radiates down one or both of his or her legs.

 - You have questions or concerns about your child's condition or care.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.